Zagreb is the capital and the largest city in Croatia.

-Nevertheless, there are dark and dangerous neighborhoods that need to be avoided during the night as in any other city with the high population and the large number of tourists.
+Nevertheless, there are dark and dangerous neighborhoods that need to be avoided during the night as in any other city with a high population and the large number of tourists.

 On the whole, Croatia is very safe, even for solo women travelers, as long as you use your common sense.

 Kuna is the official currency of the country.
 It is advisable to exchange money in banks rather than in local exchange offices due to high exchange rates and possible scams.
 Credit and debit cards are accepted in most banks and hotels, ATMs are everywhere and US Dollars and Euros are easily exchanged for local currency.

-- Travel Insurance - When coming to Croatia, taking out of comprehensive travel insurance is advisable, regardless of how healthy you are.
+When coming to Croatia, taking out of comprehensive travel insurance is advisable, regardless of how healthy you are.